vipgugr/BKSVD/README.md

 author = {Fernando Pérez-Bueno and Juan G. Serra and Miguel Vega and Javier Mateos and Rafael Molina and Aggelos K. Katsaggelos}, keywords = {Bayesian modelling, Histological images, Blind Color Deconvolution, Stain Normalization}
 }

+## Python version
+The original code of this repository/paper was developed in MATLAB.
+However, we are experimenting with a new Python version that can be checked here: https://github.com/zalteck/BKSVD-Python